 Screenshot of cPanel dashboard.

 2. Go to Domains > Subdomains.
-Zooming in closer, select the subdomains option under the domains panel.
+Inside the Domains panel, choose the Subdomains option.

 cPanel interface screenshot from the Domains section with the Subdomains selection circled in red.